Radiohead: 1985–1992: formation and first years

-On a Friday played their first gig in 1987, at Oxford's Jericho Tavern.
-Although all but Jonny had left Abingdon by 1987 to attend university, On a Friday continued to rehearse on weekends and holidays, but did not perform for four years.
+On the strength of an early demo, On a Friday were offered a record deal by Island Records, but they decided they were not ready and wanted to go to university first.
+They continued to rehearse on weekends and holidays, but did not perform for four years.
 At the University of Exeter, Yorke played with the band Headless Chickens, performing songs including future Radiohead material.
 He also met Stanley Donwood, who later became Radiohead's cover artist.